kiwi-bop/flutter_crashlytics/README.md

 ## Limitation
 This plugin uses Crashlytics sdk to log manually dart crashes, all manual logged crashes are tagged as non fatal under Crashlytics, that's a limitation of the SDK.

+You can bypass that limitation with the `forceCrash` parameter, instead of the red screen an actual crash will append, the crash will be tagged as Fatal.

+On iOS fatal crash has there dart stacktrace under the `Logs` tab of Crashlytics, that's a limitation of iOS that prevent developers to set a custom stacktrace to an exception.

 ## Contribution
 We love contributions!
 Don't hesitate to open issues and make pull request to help improve this plugin